Rhythm at Heart in Hand

 The Harvest Festival

-At the end of every summer, Heart in Hand families gather at a local apple orchard to get to know each other a little better or reunite from the previous year.
-They pick apples and have a picnic gathering to kick off the school year.
+At the end of each summer, Heart in Hand families gather at a local apple orchard to reconnect with one another or to meet new families joining the community.
+Together they pick apples and share a picnic, marking the beginning of the new school year.